dAppBridge/dAppBridge-Client/README.md

 # dAppBridge - bringing smart contracts alive

+An easy, yet powerful Ethereum Oracle service that makes it easy to bring your smart contract online - providing one line access to Internet API data!

 * Connect Smart Contracts to Internet APIs with Secure Proof that returned data is as requested
 * Request data from any public URL, with Proof that the data has not been tampered with
 * setTimeout now available for solidity smart contracts!
 Have your methods called automatically as set periods